jlggross/codar.me/nodejs-intro/README.md

 ## Configuring your Environment and VSCode

-I have already wrote a session on these two topics.
+I have already written a section on these two topics.
 You can see them here:

 * [Configuring your Environment](https://github.com/jlggross/codar.me/blob/main/README.md#configuring-your-environment)
 * [Configuring VSCode](https://github.com/jlggross/codar.me/blob/main/README.md#configuring-vscode)